gajus/eslint-plugin-jsdoc/README.md

 <a name="eslint-plugin-jsdoc-rules-check-param-names-options-3-enablefixer"></a>
 ##### <code>enableFixer</code>

-Set to `false` to avoid auto-removing `@param`'s duplicates (based on identical names).
+Set to `true` to auto-remove `@param` duplicates (based on identical names).

-Note that, by default, duplicates of the same name are removed even if the definitions do not match in other ways (e.g., the second param will be removed even if it has a different type or description).
+Note that this option will remove duplicates of the same name even if the definitions do not match in other ways (e.g., the second param will be removed even if it has a different type or description).